botletics/SIM7000-LTE-Shield/README.md

 - HTTP functions via LTE CAT-M1 with SIM7000

 ### To-Do List
-- Test MQTT subscribe and receive
+- Add newly-supported MQTT commands (and test with 2G/3G modules as well)
-- Add FTP functions and examples on SIM7000
+- Add FTP functions
-- Test NTP time sync on SIM7000 (I think SIMCom recently updated their firmware to support it)
+- Test NTP on SIM7000
-- Test SSL on SIM7000
+- Test SSL on SIM7000 (waiting for SIMCom to add it)
-- Voice support on SIM7000?
+- VoLTE support on SIM7000?

 ### Completed Tasks
 - Added "postData3G" function for SIM5320 and other 3G modules